elizabrock/NSS-Syllabus-Fall-2012/unit 1/week 2/NSS Week 2 Day 6.md

-This day's matierial was assigned via the mailing list.
+This day's material was assigned via the mailing list.

 The body of that email: